BLMChoosen/vvc-amvr-complexity/doc/cuda-decoder-batching.md

 containing each mode are recorded separately, as are coverage, rejection, and flush reasons.

 The transfer model assumes decoded references and the output `Picture` mirror are already resident.
 Recurring H2D is therefore limited to explicit measurement-only POD descriptors and dense `TCoeff` payloads.
-Shared-once H2D is shown
-separately: grouped scan elements for each observed shape, one inverse-DCT2 matrix for each observed 1-D size, and the flat inverse-quant constants.
-These tables are amortized over the observed windows.
+Each prediction-operation descriptor carries destination/reference plane offsets and strides, destination position, motion vector, refIdx, dimensions, reference list, component/combine/interpolation flags, BCW index, and effective weights/offsets.
+Shared metadata is deduplicated once by actual identity and values: output-picture layout, slice/reference mapping, weighted prediction parameters, RPR scale and current/reference scaling windows, and BCW weights.
+WP/RPR/BCW therefore have explicit nonzero costs instead of being claimed as free.
+Shared-once H2D also includes grouped scan elements for each observed shape, one inverse-DCT2 matrix for each observed 1-D size, and the flat inverse-quant constants.
+These tables are amortized over the observed windows, and all byte additions/multiplications are overflow-checked.
 When a CPU dependency or final consumer ends a window, the model conservatively charges all dirty output components in that window at `sizeof(Pel)` as D2H.
 A real range-aware mirror could download less; the report keeps this conservative charge visible instead of hiding it in a descriptor-only estimate.
 The POD sizes and element sizes are versioned in each record and are not a